javmart/zero-to-qed/docs/src/17_mathlib.md

 ## Finding What You Need

 Mathlib is large.
-These strategies help you navigate it.
+You will spend more time searching for lemmas than proving theorems, at least at first.
+Accept this.
+The good news is that the lemma you need almost certainly exists.
+The bad news is that it might be named something you would never guess.

 **In-editor search**: The `exact?` tactic searches for lemmas that exactly match your goal.
 The `apply?` tactic finds lemmas whose conclusion unifies with your goal.
+These are your best friends.
+Use them constantly.

 **Pattern search**: [Loogle](https://loogle.lean-lang.org/) searches Mathlib by type signature.
 If you need a lemma about `List.map` and `List.length`, search for `List.map, List.length` and find `List.length_map`.
+This works better than it sounds.

 **Natural language search**: [Moogle](https://www.moogle.ai/) uses semantic search to find lemmas from natural language queries.
 Ask "triangle inequality for norms" and find `norm_add_le`.

-**Naming conventions**: Mathlib follows predictable naming.
-A lemma about `add` and `comm` is likely named `add_comm`.
-A lemma about `mul`, `zero`, and the left side is `mul_zero` or `zero_mul`.
-Once you internalize the pattern, you can often guess lemma names.
+Sometimes it even understands what you meant rather than what you typed.

 **Module structure**: If you need facts about prime numbers, look in `Mathlib.Data.Nat.Prime`.
 If you need topology lemmas, start in `Mathlib.Topology`.
-The [Mathematics in Mathlib](https://leanprover-community.github.io/mathlib-overview.html) overview provides a comprehensive map of what is formalized and where to find it.
+The [Mathematics in Mathlib](https://leanprover-community.github.io/mathlib-overview.html) overview provides a map of what has been formalized and where.
+When all else fails, grep the source code like everyone else does.

 ## Importing Mathlib